stackblitz/docs/docs/guides/codeflow/content-updates-with-web-publisher.md

 <!-- TODO: screenshot -->

 On the right side, you'll find three buttons:
-- **"Open in the IDE"**, which redirects to [Codeflow IDE](./working-in-codeflow-ide) - helpful when you want to add images or work on a few files.
+- **"Open in IDE"**, which redirects to [Codeflow IDE](./working-in-codeflow-ide) - helpful when you want to add images or work on a few files.
 - **"Propose changes"**, which opens a dropdown with a button to "make a pull request" (which means sending the changes to the repository owner).
 - **Your Profile**, which opens a new browser tab with your StackBlitz profile page.

 ### Editor

 Editor is where you will introduce your changes - it is located on the left side or, if the expanded view is enabled, takes a whole center space.

 Note that it is possible to specify in the link that Web Publisher will load with the editor on full screen.

 <!-- TODO: screenshot -->